TRT in the UK and EU | Contact: +44 (0) 203 9003 209 | Login

 Normal levels of testosterone in women aged 19 and over typically range between 8 and 60 ng/dl.
 Testosterone is primarily produced in the ovaries of premenopausal women and after menopause levels often decline rapidly.
 This usually occurs between the ages of 45 and 55.

-Oestrogen levels drop in women after the menopause, which can increase levels of male hormones.
-There are also certain diseases such as polycystic ovarian syndrome (PCOS) that can increase testosterone levels.
+Oestrogen levels drop in women after menopause, which can increase levels of male hormones.
+Certain diseases such as polycystic ovarian syndrome (PCOS) can increase testosterone levels.

 Symptoms of excess testosterone in women can include: